WalkingNL/Translation/note.md

 `expenditure`, noun, refers to the act of spending or using money, time, energy, etc.

    my expenditure on the new house is about 1 million dollars.

 ---

+`axiomatic`, self-evident or unquestionable

+    It is axiomatic that dividends have to be financed.

+---